-White, male gumshoes need not apply: Inside USA’s ‘Briarpatch’ and its refreshing take on noir
+White male gumshoes need not apply: Inside USA’s ‘Briarpatch’ and its refreshing take on noir

 “That’s in the book, but it’s very different when he says that to Rosario Dawson,” Greenwald says.
 “I’m passionate about diversity in all aspects of this business and all aspects of a production.
 But, selfishly, it’s also really great for story, because it allows something that feels familiar to suddenly feel new.”

-That said, dropping a woman of color into a historically white, male archetype creates new textures to a story that you don’t have to be familiar with because the tropes themselves are so familiar.
+That said, dropping a woman of color into a historically white male archetype creates new textures to a story that you don’t have to be familiar with because the tropes themselves are so familiar.

 Greenwald’s idea for switching around the lead character may have started from a personal place—”I’m an only child, so I find sibling relationships fascinating, and I have two daughters, so sister relationships are, in particular, on my mind”—but what he’s created with Briarpatch will hopefully signal to other white male show creators to think more broadly outside than their own experiences or reference points.